 Cycle time is the time it takes from the moment a coding project gets started to the time it takes to get in the hands of your customers.

 The only problem with measuring cycle time is that engineers consider themselves artists, and it’s hard to measure the muse.
 But seriously, it’s difficult to measure engineers’ performance in the form of output, lines of code, or velocity.
 Every person is different, and so is every project.
 Comparing engineers to one another to establish performance is a culture killer.
 So what can we measure?

 Cycle Time – Measuring Teams & Processes

-Based on much of the research we have performed ourselves, alongside industry experts such as the team at DORA, and specifically Dr. Nicole Forsgren’s research that was published in the highly recommended book Accelerate, the recommendation is to move your focus from measuring engineers, to measuring the team, and ultimately to measuring the process.
+Based on much of the research we have performed ourselves–alongside industry experts, such as the team at DORA, and specifically, Dr. Nicole Forsgren’s research that was published in the highly recommended book Accelerate–we recommend you move your focus from measuring engineers, to measuring the team, and ultimately to measuring the process.

-This is achieved by understanding the processes that gets code from an idea to a working product.
+This is achieved by understanding the processes that get code from an idea to a working product.